alvarocrsc/practica_8/README.md

 # 📘 API - Blog
 This RESTful API allows you to manage authors and posts for a blog platform.
 You can create, retrieve, update, and delete authors and their posts, as well as create and view posts with their associated author information.

+Please ensure that you configure the environment variables in the `.env` file to establish a successful connection to your database.

 **Base URL:** `http:localhost:3000/api`

 ====================================================================